Barbara Mella, MSc Integrative Psychotherapy, Adv Dip, UKCP Registered

 I offer psychotherapy and counselling sessions in person, on the phone and on Skipe.

-I work with adults and children and I offer Couple Counselling.
+I work with adults and children and can offer Couple Counselling.

 Training, qualifications & experience